-1. The Principal or her/his designee will make the decision to evacuate.

-2. The Principal or her/his designee will notify the local police and fire departments, if and as appropriate.

-3. The Principal will notify the appropriate official(s) at the off campus alternative site(s).

-4. Teachers will assemble students at the designated assembly site outside the evacuated school building.

-5. Teachers/staff will be dispatched to the alternative site(s) to prepare receiving areas.

-6. Teachers will walk students to the designated alternative site, take attendance, and report attendance to the Principal and his designee.
+- 1. The Principal or her/his designee will make the decision to evacuate. - 2.
+The Principal or her/his designee will notify the local police and fire departments, if and as appropriate. - 3.
+The Principal will notify the appropriate official(s) at the off campus alternative site(s). - 4.
+Teachers will assemble students at the designated assembly site outside the evacuated school building. - 5.
+Teachers/staff will be dispatched to the alternative site(s) to prepare receiving areas. - 6.
+Teachers will walk students to the designated alternative site, take attendance, and report attendance to the Principal and his designee.

-7. The Principal will notify the media as needed and inform the parents of the evacuation and the site location for student pickup via School Messenger and phone calls.
+7. The Principal will notify the media and post the information on the Internet to inform the parents of the evacuation and the site location for student pickup.